wormhole-foundation/xdapp-book/src/dapps/architecture/4_topology.md

 ## Hub and Spoke

 Hub and Spoke models are somewhat of a natural evolution of the ultra-light client.
-There is still a hub contract which handles all transactions, but there is not also a contract deployed to the remote chain.
+There is still a hub contract which handles all transactions, but there is now also a contract deployed to all the remote chains.

 Advantages:

-- Remote contracts are lightweight and don't carry huge amounts of risk.
+- Remote contracts are lightweight and don't carry large amounts of risk.
 - Can perform trusted checks on the remote chain.
-(Such as validating wallet balance)
+(Such as validating wallet balance, or any other piece of blockchain state)

 Disadvantages:

+- Latency (same as ultra-light clients)
+- Transaction Fees
-- Latency (same as Ultra Lightweight Clients) - Transaction Fees: - Managing multiple contracts
+- Managing multiple contracts

 ## Mesh